goshlanguage/poorengine/README.md

-# stick engine
+# poor engine

-In terms of sophistication, this project aims to be a rudimentary engine, such as a stick structure would compare to stone works.
+In terms of sophistication, this project aims to be a rudimentary game engine.

 This project leverages the `SDL2` project, _Simple DirectMedia Layer_.
 See: